-Tell us a little about your process, and what you hope people will draw from your images?
+Tell us about your process, and what you hope people will draw from your images?

-When I start working, I have a general idea of what I want to create, but my way of working is very spontaneous and intuitive; it is like an automatic drawing, produced from a subconscious, and/or external, and/or spiritual source, without conscious awareness of the content.
+When I start on an original artwork, I have a general idea of what I want to create, but my way of working is very spontaneous and intuitive; it is like an automatic drawing, produced from a subconscious, and/or external, and/or spiritual source, without conscious awareness of the content.

 After finishing its creation, I start analysing the symbols and content of my artwork.
 Symbols allow people to go beyond what is known or seen by creating linkages between otherwise very different concepts and experiences, they carry ideas or visual images and are used to convey other ideas and beliefs.